Toddler School Programs

-Our SoHo Toddler program is for children ages 18 months- 2 years and 9 months or Almost Three.
+Our Toddler program in SoHo, New York City is for children ages 18 months- 2 years and 9 months or Almost Three.

-Our Flatiron Toddler program is for children ages 2 years- 2 years and 9 months or Almost Three.
+Our Toddler program in Flatiron, New York City is for children ages 2 years- 2 years and 9 months or Almost Three.

 Half Day (Five Days per week)